hyperstack-org/Implementation_tutorial/Serverless/Components built by a Rake task/README.md

-# Example 2: Components built by a Rake task
+# Components built by a Rake task

 In this example, the Components are pre-built by a rake task and the results loaded into the page as JS file